Fun Facts About Iceland

 Reykjavik is the northernmost capital of the world

 There are no other capitals north of Reykjavik.
-This relatively small city located in Western Iceland, is home to almost 40% of the Icelandic population.
+This relatively small city located in Western Iceland is home to almost 40% of the Icelandic population.

-Iceland interesting facts #6
+Interesting Iceland facts #6

 Icelandic food is very unique

-Iceland is an island, so the main ingredients of the country’s cuisine are fish and sea food.
+Iceland is an island, so the main ingredients of the country’s cuisine are fish and seafood.

 Some of the traditional Icelandic food is very shocking for the foreigners.
 Let’s take Hákarl as an example: it’s a fermented shark that (supposedly) taste the best if you bury it in the ground and then urinate on it.
 Sounds pretty disgusting, huh?
 If you’re traveling in Iceland with kids, you might have to prepare them for these unusual meals.

 See also: Eating fried insects in Thailand